mackycastillo/Milestone-Project-1/README.md

   2. Introduce not only they sell drinks but also snacks.
   3. Gain an upper rank in search engines.
   4. To have more sales.

+**27 June 2021**
+  Added html description meta tag
+  Added snacks section
+  Added business links to social media icons
+  Changed the column responsiveness of the products Added a text on one of the slide in the carousel div